Entrances of All-Time

 However, he was soon using a bucket to bail out the water from his small dinghy, undercutting the heroism of the earlier shot.

-As he approached the wooden dock, it was very apparent that he was in a quickly-sinking vessel aimed toward the pier - when only the very tip of the mast was showing above water.
+As he approached the wooden dock, it was very apparent that he was in a quickly-sinking vessel - when only the very tip of the fully-submerged mast was showing above water.

-In a perfectly-timed move, he stepped onto dry land from the submerged boat.
+In a perfectly-timed move, he gracefully stepped onto the wooden dock from the sinking boat without ever getting wet.

 Terminator T-X (Terminatrix)